mouli1508/AI-textbook-Q-A-using-RAG/documentation/4-chatbot_agentic_v2.md

 Similar to the Basic Chatbot, when the chatbot starts, it sets up:
 - **OpenAI Client** – to talk to the GPT model.
-- **User & Chat Managers** – to track who's talking and store what's been said.
+- **UserManager & ChatHistoryManager** – to track who's talking and store what's been said and adding the long-term memory to our system.
 - **Configuration** – loads temperature, max tokens, model name, etc.

 But this version **adds new capabilities**, including: